Applications deployed in this repository are a starting point to get environment into production.

 Important Notes

 - Azure Resource Management: This repository does not manage Azure infrastructure.
-AKS cluster, DNS zone, Key Vault, and related resources must be provisioned separately using your organization's infrastructure management approach.
+AKS cluster and DNS zone must be provisioned separately using your organization's infrastructure management approach.

 - Production Readiness: The helper tasks in this repository are for creating Azure resources for demo purposes only.
 Any production deployments should follow enterprise infrastructure management practices.